 Bright, friendly colors like baby blue or sunny yellow would be ideal for the walls.
 The good news is that you can do most of the grunt work for your kitchen painting job and save more money.

 Sending your appliances to the landfill isn’t necessary.
 You can pay a professional to refurbish your appliances rather than spending thousands of dollars on a new appliance.
-Consider buying floor models of appliances as they can help you save a lot of money.
+Also, consider buying floor models of appliances to help you save a lot of money.

 With plenty of information about repairing kitchen appliances available online, you can quickly learn how to fix yours.

 If you’re looking to give your kitchen an affordable makeover, then take the time to shop around for budget countertops.
-A full-scale kitchen renovation often requires new upscale countertops which can be costly.
+Unfortunately, a full-scale kitchen renovation often requires new upscale countertops, which can be costly.

-But you don’t have to go that way especially if you’re simply refreshing your kitchen cabinets.
-Consider less costly countertops like ceramic tile and cultured marble and set up the installation yourself.
+But you don’t have to go that way, especially if you’re refreshing your kitchen cabinets.
+Instead, consider less costly countertops like ceramic tile and cultured marble and set up the installation yourself.

 Comparing prices of different materials can also help you save money.
-You could replace or cover the existing kitchen counters with wooden butcher tops.
+For example, you could replace or cover the existing kitchen counters with wooden butcher tops.

-If you can afford, consider mixing and matching different countertop materials.
-You could install granite countertops around frequently used areas and have less costly tops for other areas of your kitchen.
+If you can afford it, consider mixing and matching different countertop materials.
+For example, you could install granite countertops around frequently used areas and have less costly tops for other areas of your kitchen.

-Lighting is a key component to your kitchen design.
-Not only does it add to the functionality of your kitchen space but also contributes to the beauty and ambience of the room.
-It’s important that you plan the appropriate lighting for your kitchen.
+Lighting is a key component of your kitchen design.
+Not only does it add to the functionality of your kitchen space, but it also contributes to the beauty and ambiance of the room.
+Therefore, you must plan the appropriate Lighting for your kitchen.

-If your kitchen has overly dim lighting, it’s time to replace it with a brighter, warmer lighting.
-Also consider adding new light fixtures and replacing light switch panels with those that match the overall feel of your space.
+If your kitchen has overly dim Lighting, it’s time to replace it with brighter, warmer lighting.
+Also, consider adding new light fixtures and replacing light switch panels with those that match the overall feel of your space.